What is a hazardous area?

 The release of hazardous elements is grouped as follows:

-- Continuous grade: Release which is continuous or is expected to occur frequently or for long periods. continuous grade release is present for more than 1000 hours per year (>1000 hours per year).
-Eg: Light hydrocarbon interceptor, seal of floating roof tank, area inside a tank, sump, etc.
+• Continuous grade: Release that is continuous or is expected to occur frequently or for long periods. continuous grade release is present for more than 1000 hours per year (>1000 hours per year).
+E.g.: Light hydrocarbon interceptor, the seal of a floating roof tank, the area inside a tank, sump, etc.

 Such grading is not dependent on the total rate of release or the characteristics of the released material, but only on the probability of the release.
 Also, some sources may be considered to have a dual grade release with a small continuous or a primary grade and a large secondary grade eg. a vent with a dual purpose or a pump seal.